Once a test plan is created, how can its test cases be altered?

 Removing test cases from a test plan

-When a test plan is created you may require to remove one or more test cases from it.
+When a test plan is created, you may need to remove one or more test cases from it.

 Removing single test case from a test plan

-For this switch to test plan test case list page or test case run page, select the test case you want to be removed.
-On actions menu you can choose to remove the test case from test plan.
+To do this, switch to test plan test case list page or test case run page, and select the test case you want to be removed.
+On actions menu, you can choose to remove the test case from test plan.

-Being on test plan test case list or test case run page, select the test cases to reveal the bulk actions toolbar.
+While being on test plan test case list or test case run page, select the test cases you want to remove, this will reveal the bulk actions toolbar.
 Use the remove button to get the test cases removed from test plan, you would be asked to confirm the action.

 Note:

-• Adding and removing test cases from a test plan is governed by user rights management , only a user who has rights to edit a test plan can add or remove test cases from that test plan.
+Adding to and removing test cases from a test plan is governed by user rights management , only a user with right to edit a test plan can add or remove test cases from it.